• Skip to primary navigation

 Yet………, the real world poses difficulty in starting over to achieve this monotone affect.
 First of all you might not like it, being a yellow-and-orange person.
 Also, to begin again in monotone you might have to throw out everything you have.
 Even if I had the means, I just couldn’t do it.
 Not because I am a hoarder but I don’t like waste.
 This book is not about starting over but working with what you have.

 We live in a small apartment.
 Within it, we have a mish-mosh of items from our first marriages, our deceased parents and an assortment of decorative gifts.
-Plus, we love to collect and do so without regard to the color scheme of our living space.
+Plus, we love to collect and do so without regard to the color scheme of our living spaces.
 There is no monotone here.

 In the lives of most people, we can’t throw out everything and start over…nor should we.
 The best you can do is to approximate a monotone environment by negotiating your color choices.
 Remember, that even though color is known to have specific energetic effects, I am only using color as a fixation that can create a scaffolding.